Bynaryman/wrapped_teras/README.md

 This is important to me because my final setup to evaluate the arrays is with CAPI2, OpenCAPI ([capi_wiki](https://en.wikipedia.org/wiki/Coherent_Accelerator_Processor_Interface)), which povide duplex throughputs approaching 20GB/s.
 Without HSSD, therefore, without pipelining input and output operations, the 20GB/s would be significantly lowered.
 However, as the below code snippet shows, there is possibility to generate the array without HSSD, which creates global routes and big muxes.
 HSSD comes at the cost of N*M*2*size_accumulator Flip Flops.
 This is not a problem in the case of modern FPGAs as they contain ~2x FFs more than LUTs.
-This is a problem for ASIC as FFs are expensive.
+This is a problem for ASIC as FFs are expensive (~30 transistors in sky130).

 ## FPGA evaluation